DePayFi/public-documentation/docs/apis/payments/data-structure.md

 ## nonce

-The nonce (Number only used once) of the sender for the payment transaction.
+The nonce (Number only used once) of the sender for the payment transaction as a string.

 ## receiver